 My dear friend and colleague Christian Knobloch successfully defended his thesis on “Coherent matter-wave manipulation techniques” today!
 Hurra!

 I’m currently at the first International Conference of the Quantum Technologies Flagship in Grenoble, France, and the atmosphere is quite remarkable.
 Everybody is in an enthusiastic mood and seems to buzz with excitement.
 This is especially true for the member … Continue reading

 What happens when you accelerate hydrogen atoms to a breathtaking velocity of 120’000 m/s and shoot them onto the thinnest membrane there is?
-You get a absolutely fascinating diffraction pattern!
-In our new publication we theoretically describe what to expect … Continue reading
+You get an absolutely fascinating diffraction pattern!
+In our latest publication we theoretically describe what to expect … Continue reading